HACKERALERT/Picocrypt/README.md

 Why should you use Picocrypt, instead of Bitlocker, NordLocker, VeraCrypt, or 7-Zip?
 Here are some reasons why you should switch to Picocrypt:

 <ul>
+	<li>The only safe encryption is the one you do yourself.
+Don't trust cloud providers to "encrypt" your data, because you'll never know if they do or don't.
+Picocrypt is meant to be the simplest tool to allow you to take control over your confidential data and protect it with the most secure modern standards available.</li>
 	<li>Unlike NordLocker and Bitlocker, Picocrypt is FOSS (free open-source software) and can be audited.
 You can verify for yourself that there aren't any backdoors.</li>
 	<li>Picocrypt is portable and <i>tiny</i> (just 4MB!).
 It's much lighter than NordLocker (>100MB) and VeraCrypt (>30MB).
 It can also run on any machine (since it's Python) and the standalone .exe can run on any Windows PC from 7 and up.</li>
 	<li>It's infinitely easier to use than VeraCrypt (no need to create volumes) and a 5-year-old could use Picocrypt.</li>